 In Draft 1, many interesting things happened, individual scenes had plenty of tension, fights erupted, but there was no discernible “through-line.”
 Yes, there was a journey through time and half-way round the globe; but, the protagonists’ inner journeys got lost.
 The novel had no plot.
 (For a peek at the research behind this book, go to my Authors Guild website.)

 How did I get into this fix?
 Well, it’s common to muddle about when writing a first draft.
 It’s common to think you know where you’re going, and then to have the novel take off in directions you didn’t expect.
 You, the author, are in love with all of it.
 As was I.

 From Draft 1 to Draft 2| Kill Your Darlings

 For Draft 2, I pulled critical scenes involving my young artist into a clean outline labeled Draft 2.
 In that re-envisioning of the novel, I cut out an important viewpoint character, the famous astronomer, Chappe d’Auteroche.
-A friend of Benjamin Franklin’s, Chappe would stop at nothing to bring back data from the 1769 Transit, an event that took him from his comfortable life in the Paris Observatory to a remote mission in San Jose del Cabo.
+A friend of Benjamin Franklin’s, Chappe would stop at nothing to bring back data from the 1769 Transit of Venus, an event that occurred once a century and that took Chappe from his comfortable life in the Paris Observatory to a remote mission in San Jose del Cabo.